Exciting news from Skate Canada

 Skate Canada has developed a new CanSkate program based on Sport Canada’s long term athlete development (LTAD) principles.
 Exciting new features include a fresh new look, new awards, great tools for coaches and most importantly a tested and proven new curriculum and delivery methods that guarantee skater success in developing stronger basic skills and developing them faster.
 But there’s more!
 The new program also includes specific skills that pertain to hockey, ringette, speed skating and figure skating.
 The result is a dynamic new program that prepares all skaters for virtually every ice sport.

 Sherwood Parkdale Skating Club is pleased to offer the best CanSkate - Learn to Skate programs available.
-Our sessions are divided into two groups: Pre-Canskate recommended for children between 3-4yrs of age and Canskate which is recommended for children aged 5yrs and older.
-Our Pre-Canskate participants are on the ice for 30 minitues at a time and Canskate is 1hr in length.
-Both programs are run by specially trained and certified coaches through the National Coaching Certification Program (NCCP).
-With our new on-line programming you will be able to log into your family account and track your child's progress!
+We offer three groups: Beginner Canskate recommended for children who are brand new to skating starting from age 3, Canskate which is recommended for children aged 5yrs and older for all levels (stage 1 - 6), and Advanced Canskated for skaters working on stage 4 -6.
+All Canskate programs run for 45minutes in length.
+All programs are run by Professional Coaches through the National Coaching Certification Program (NCCP).
+With our on-line system you will be able to log into your family account and track your child's progress in real time!

 A complete series of balance, control and agility skills that will prepare skaters for any ice skating sport or recreational skating.